 To report an inoperative or unplated vehicle parked on the street, call 519-856-9596 ext.
-121, or visit www.get.on.ca/bylaw/complaints inoperative vehicle means a vehicle that cannot be driven because of missing parts, flat tires, mechanical issues, etc. unplated vehicle means a vehicle that does not have a valid licence plate and/or validation sticker
+121, or visit www.get.on.ca/bylaw/complaints

 These photos identify violations (no licence plate and inoperative vehicle) and are provided for reference purposes only.